 - Technicians Lack Proper Training: Much of the curriculum materials that are developed for apprentices who are learning how to be HVAC technicians have been created by people who are largely unfamiliar with the needs and nuances of high-performance homes.
 As a result, even newly trained technicians tend to lean toward air conditioning units that are too big.

-What to Do About an Oversized Air Conditioner?
+What to Do About an Oversized Air Conditioner in Northern Virginia?

 There are fixes that you can make to solve the problem of an oversized air conditioner but the main one is quite expensive: Replace the unit with a smaller one that provides more efficient cooling and moisture control.

-If that is a solution that is financially difficult for you at the moment, there are a couple of temporary options you can try:
+If that is a solution that is financially difficult for you at the moment, there are a couple of temporary options you can try to fix an oversized air conditioner:

 - A Whole House Dehumidifier: The recommended humidity level for most modern homes is 45% to 55%.
 Oversized air conditioning units can often drive this up to 60% or higher.
 One way to resolve this issue is to use a whole house dehumidifier.
 It monitors the air and turns on automatically when the humidity in your home goes above that 55% level – or at whatever level you set the system.
 Normally, you attach a whole house dehumidifier to your central air conditioner and it provides dehumidification for your entire home.
 But if you only have a problem with humidity in one of your rooms you can purchase standalone dehumidifiers that work just as well.